ejreymond-christensen/kiosque-a-journaux/README.md

 # kiosque-a-journaux
-news scrapper that lets users collect and comment on articles from Nouvel Obs, Le Monde and Le Figaro using Mongo/Mongoose, Cheerio, Express and HandleBars.
+News scrapper that lets users collect and comment on articles from Nouvel Obs, Le Monde and Le Figaro using Mongo/Mongoose, Cheerio, Express and HandleBars.

 ### Kiosque à Journaux
 This is a web app that lets users view and leave comments on the latest news from Nouvel Obs, Le Monde and Le Figaro.